 Content Marketing Speakers

-Sonja Jefferson and Sharon Tanton – authors of the best-selling UK content marketing book - Valuable Content Marketing - show people how to use high quality content to generate sales results.
+Sonja Jefferson and Sharon Tanton – authors of the best-selling UK content marketing book Valuable Content Marketing - show you how to use high quality content to generate sales results.
 Their interactive, engaging talks and workshops leave audiences fizzing with practical ideas to improve their content and deliver real value to their customers.

 Perfect for marketing events, B2B marketing events, digital marketing events, professional services business development workshops, sales conferences, business and trade conferences and networking events.

 The following are examples of the sessions we can provide.

 Content marketing: in a world awash with content how do you make yours shine?

 As more and more businesses wake up to the power of content, how do you make yours stand out and generate sales results?
 MORE content is not the answer.
 The secret is to make it valuable to your audience.
 This talk gives you a simple roadmap to follow, with 7 clear steps to success and case studies to learn from.

 Why businesses with purpose create the best content

 Want to get success from your content?
 Then according to Valuable Content Founder Sonja Jefferson, you need to start with the ‘why’ not the ‘what’.
 Building trust is the no.1 job for marketers, in an ever changing web-based world trust is everything.
 In this talk, Sonja and Sharon ponder and proclaim the principles behind trust and unveils the true power of storytelling and purpose.
 You’ll get heaps of actionable tips and tricks for your own marketing and learn how to find your ‘why’.